Neural Scaling Laws of Deep ReLU and Deep Operator Network: A Theoretical Study: Introduction

 In this paper, we study the neural scaling laws of Chen-Chen style neural operators.
 Specifically, let $U$ and $V$ be two functions sets with domain dimensions $d_1$ and $d_2$ respectively, and $G: U\rightarrow V$ be a Lipschitz operator between $U$ and $V$.
 We consider learning Lipschitz operators by DeepONet and analyze its approximation error and generalization error.
 Our main results are summarized as follows and in Table \ref{tablesummary}: \begin{enumerate} \item We show that if the network architecture is properly set, DeepONet can approximate Lipschitz operators with arbitrary accuracy.
 In particular, if we denote the number of network parameters by $N_{\#}$, the approximation error of DeepONet for Lipschitz operators is on the order of $\left(\frac{\log N_{\#}}{\log\log N_{\#}}\right)^{-\frac{1}{d_1}}$.

-\item We prove that the squared generalization error of DeepONet for learning Lipschitz operators is on the order of $\left(\frac{\log (nn_y)}{\log \log (nn_y)}\right)^{-\frac{2}{d_1}}$, where $n$ is the number of input-output function pairs in the training data, and $n_y$ is the number of sampling points in the output domain $V$.
+\item We prove that the squared generalization error of DeepONet for learning Lipschitz operators is on the order of {$\left(\frac{\log n}{\log \log n}\right)^{-\frac{2}{d_1}}$}, where $n$ is the number of input-output function pairs in the training data.

-\item Furthermore, we incorporate low-dimensional structures of input functions into our analysis and improve the power law in $\log N_{\#}$ and $\log (nn_y)$ above to a power law in $N_{\#}$ and $nn_y$ respectively.
-Specifically, when all functions in $U$ can be represented by $b_U$ orthogonal bases, the approximation error of DeepONet for Lipschitz operators is on the order of $N_{\#}^{-\frac{1}{(d_2+1)b_U+d_2}}$, and the squared generalization error is on the order of $(nn_y)^{-\frac{2}{2+(d_2+1)b_U}}$ up to some logarithmic factor. \end{enumerate}
+\item Furthermore, we incorporate low-dimensional structures of input functions into our analysis and improve the power law in $\log N_{\#}$ and $\log n$ above to a power law in $N_{\#}$ and $n$ respectively.
+Specifically, when all functions in $U$ can be represented by $b_U$ orthogonal bases, the approximation error of DeepONet for Lipschitz operators is on the order of $N_{\#}^{-\frac{1}{b_U+d_2}}$, and the squared generalization error is on the order of {$n^{-\frac{2}{2+b_U+d_2}}$} up to some logarithmic factor. \end{enumerate}

 Our results establish novel approximation and generalization error bounds of a class of neural operators originated from \cite{chen1995universal, lu2021deep}, which provide a theoretical justification of neural scaling laws.
-The slow convergence rate given by the power law in $\log N_{\#}$ and $\log (nn_y)$ in the general case demonstrates the difficulty of learning general Lipschitz operators without additional data structures.
+The slow convergence rate given by the power law in $\log N_{\#}$ and {$\log n$} in the general case demonstrates the difficulty of learning general Lipschitz operators without additional data structures.
 This difficulty is also discussed in \citet{mhaskar1997neural,lanthaler2023curse}.
-By utilizing low-dimensional data structures, the neural scaling law is significantly improved to a power law in $N_{\#}$ (model size) and $nn_y$ (data size), which partially explains the observed power scaling laws in many existing works \citep{de2022cost,lu2021learning}.
+By utilizing low-dimensional data structures, the neural scaling law is significantly improved to a power law in $N_{\#}$ (model size) and {$n$} (data size), which partially explains the observed power scaling laws in many existing works \citep{de2022cost,lu2021learning}.

 This paper is organized as follows: We introduce related concepts and notations in Section \ref{sec.preliminary}.
 The problem setup and DeepONet structure are presented in Section \ref{sec.setup}.
 We present our main results in Section \ref{sec.mainresults}: Section \ref{sec.approximation} for the approximation theory and \ref{sec.generalization} for the generalization theory of learning general Lipschitz operators, and Section \ref{sec.lowd} for an error analysis incorporating low-dimensional data structures.
 Our main results are proved in Section \ref{sec.main_proof}.
 We conclude this paper in Section \ref{sec.conclusion}.
 All proofs of auxiliary lemmata and theorems are deferred to the appendix.